Leeds Bradford Airport: 2020 to present

+Facilities

 The airport has a terminal and two air bridges.
-It has 24 aircraft stands capable of handling up to Boeing 757 aircraft.
 The terminal has two check-in halls: Hall A is used by all airlines except Jet2 and Hall B is solely used by Jet2.
-Upstairs is a retail space with shops, restaurants, bars and a duty-free shopping area operated by World Duty Free.
-Food options include Greggs, Starbucks and Burger King.
-There are three lounges in the departures lounge.
+Upstairs is a retail space with shops, restaurants, bars and a duty-free shopping area.
 Long, medium and short-stay car parks provide 7,000 parking spaces at the airport, along with several drop off points.